COSC-499-W2025/capstone-project-team-9/docs/logs/team_logs/Weeklylog.md

 ## **Next Steps**

 ### **Immediate**
-Ryan will contiune working on Ranking projects, since this has some merge conflict.
+- Ryan will contiune working on Ranking projects, since this has some merge conflict.
-Kevin will keep working on the Feature: Retrieve resume and Retrieve Portfolio Information.
+- Kevin will keep working on the Feature: Retrieve resume and Retrieve Portfolio Information.
-Sami will working on xxxx
+- Sami will working on xxxx
-Eric will xxxxx
+- Eric plan to extend the existing analysis module to include project duration, active days, and activity frequency percentages.
-JinXi will xxxxx
+- JinXi will xxxxx

 ### **Future Work (long term)**
 - **Ranking & Portfolio Features:**